 Erfurt.
-Capital of Thuringia, Erfurt well preserves its pre-20th-century appearance with a variety of streetscape and architecture from mediaeval to Jugendstil.
-Outstanding are the Krämerbrücke, a 14th-century bridge piled with houses and shops, and the cathedral, framing Germany’s largest set of mediaeval stained glass.
-See also the Severikirche, the friary of St Augustine where Luther was a monk, the Predigerkirche which retains its late mediaeval appearance intact, and the 17th-century hilltop citadel.
+Capital of Thuringia, Erfurt well preserves its pre-20th-century appearance with a variety of streetscape and architecture from medieval to Jugendstil.
+Outstanding are the Krämerbrücke, a 14th-century bridge piled with houses and shops, and the cathedral, framing Germany’s largest set of medieval stained glass.
+See also the Severikirche, the friary of St Augustine where Luther was a monk, the Predigerkirche which retains its late medieval appearance intact, and the 17th-century hilltop citadel.
 Overnight Weimar.

 Weimar.
 A walk includes Haus am Horn and Van de Velde’s School of Arts and Crafts from which the Bauhaus emerged.
 Free afternoon in this beautiful little city.
 Among the many other museums to choose from are the Bauhaus Museum, the 18th-century Wittumspalais and the Schiller House.
 An excursion to Buchenwald concentration camp can be arranged.
 Overnight Weimar.

-Included: air travel (Euro Traveller) on scheduled British Airways flights (aircraft: Airbus 319/320); travel by private coach; hotel accommodation as described below; breakfasts, 1 lunch and 5 dinners with wine; all admissions to museums and sites; all gratuities for restaurant staff, drivers, guides; all airport and state taxes; the services of the lecturer.
+Air travel (Euro Traveller) on scheduled British Airways flights (aircraft: Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts, 1 lunch and 5 dinners with wine; all admissions to museums and sites; all gratuities for restaurant staff, drivers, guides; all airport and state taxes; the services of the lecturer.